danielrkling/solid-html/README.md

   - `${}` in content — child value
 - Components must be registered to be used as tags in templates.
 - `children` attribute is used only if the element has no child nodes (JSX-like behavior).
-- Component/attribute names are case-sensitive when registered via `sld.define`.
+- Component/attribute names are case-sensitive when registered via `sld.define` or `SLD`.

 ## Built-In Components